elisicke/Data-Analyst-Capstone-Project/notebooks/README.md

-here you can find all python notebooks for data cleaning and EDA
+# Notebooks and SQL files for Data Cleaning and EDA
+- short descriptions of the different notebooks and contents